-Sheryl L. Conley, age 60, has served as a member of our Board since October 2019.
-Ms. Conley is a 30-year veteran of the orthopedic medical device industry with expertise and executive leadership experience in running full P&L business segments, global brand management, marketing, sales, product development, and operations.
+Sheryl L. Conley, age 61, has served as a member of our Board since October 2019.
+Ms. Conley is a 35-year veteran of the orthopedic medical device industry with expertise and executive leadership experience in running full P&L business segments, global brand management, marketing, sales, product development, and operations.
+Ms. Conley currently serves as an independent public Board Director for Surgalign, Inc. is the Board Chair and is also a member of the Audit Committee (May 2021-present).
+She also serves as an independent public Board Director for Anika Therapeutics, Inc. (October 2021-present).
 Since March 2017, Ms. Conley has been President and Board Member of AcceLINX, Inc., a musculoskeletal health business accelerator, Board Director of Orthopedics Capital Foundation, an active angel investor and has been a board participant for private and non-profit entities.
-From September 2012 to May 2017, Ms. Conley was President and CEO of OrthoWorx, Inc., a community-based initiative that works strategically and collaboratively with the orthopedic industry and other stakeholders to ensure that the Warsaw region continues to reap the social and economic benefits that derive from its position as The Orthopedic Capital of the World.
-TM Prior to her role as the President and CEO of OrthoWorx, Ms. Conley spent 25 years with Zimmer, Inc. in a number of escalating management roles across a variety of product segments and geographies, during which she provided key leadership in the development and commercial release of over 50 industry leading brands, including as Group President, Americas and Global Brand Management, and Chief Marketing Officer from December 2005 until May 2008.
+From September 2012 to May 2017, Ms. Conley was President and CEO of OrthoWorx, Inc., a community-based initiative that works strategically and collaboratively with the orthopedic industry and other stakeholders to ensure that the Warsaw region continues to reap the social and economic benefits that derive from its position as The Orthopedic Capital of the World, TM Prior to her role as the President and CEO of OrthoWorx, Ms. Conley spent 25 years with Zimmer, Inc. in a number of escalating management roles across a variety of product segments and geographies, during which she provided key leadership in the development and commercial release of over 50 industry leading brands, including as Group President, Americas and Global Brand Management, and Chief Marketing Officer from December 2005 until May 2008.
 Ms. Conley holds a Bachelor of Science (Biology and Chemistry) and an MBA from Ball State University (IN).
 The Board believe that Ms. Conley's business expertise in the medical device industry, executive leadership and experience in operations and international markets qualifies her to serve as a director on the Board.

-Wilfred E. Jaeger, M.D., age 64, has served as a member of our Board since May 2005.
+Wilfred E. Jaeger, M.D., age 65, has served as a member of our Board since May 2005.
 Dr. Jaeger co-founded Three Arch Partners, a venture capital firm, in 1993 and has served as a Partner since that time.
 Prior to co-founding Three Arch Partners, Dr. Jaeger was a general partner at Schroder Ventures.
 He is a member of the board of directors of Concert Pharmaceuticals, Inc., a public pharmaceutical company, and numerous private companies.
 Dr. Jaeger was a member of the Board of Directors of Nevro Corp from January 2012 until December 2020.
 Dr. Jaeger received a B.S. in Biology from the University of British Columbia, his M.D. from the University of British Columbia School of Medicine, and an M.B.A. from Stanford University.
 The Board believes Dr. Jaeger's financial and medical knowledge and experience qualifies him to serve as a director on the Board.